Skip to main content

 Bodies responsible for external quality assurance

-The mayor of the commune, city or town (the executive body of the commune, the lowest-level local government unit) enters entities complying with the statutory requirements (premises, health and hygiene and fore safety) onto the Register of Crèches and Kids’ Clubs or day-care providers complying with the requirements onto the Register of Day-Care Providers.
-The mayor refuses to do so or strikes off an entity or day-care provider from the Register in case it is established that they do not meet the statutory requirements or cease their activity.
+The mayor of the commune, city or town (the executive body of the commune, the lowest-level local government unit) enters institutions complying with the requirements set in the legislation (premises, health and safety) onto the Register of Crèches and Kids’ Clubs, and entities employing day-care providers and self-employed day-care providers complying with the requirements onto the corresponding Register.
+The mayor refuses to do so or strikes off an entity or day-care provider from the Register if it is established that they do not meet the requirements or cease their activity.

-The national legislation does not identify a body or person responsible for internal quality assurance in a crèche or kids’ club; such aspects are addressed in the statutes or organisational regulations of a crèche or kids’ club.
-In practice, related tasks are assigned to the director of a crèche or the head of a kids’ club as those taking overall responsibility for the operation of an institution (see also the information about management staff in Chapter 10.1).
+The national legislation does not identify a body or person responsible for internal quality assurance in a crèche or kids’ club; such aspects are addressed in the statutes or organisational regulations of a crèche or kids’ club in line with the childcare standards adopted in a given commune.
+In practice, related tasks are assigned to the head of a crèche or a kids’ club as those taking overall responsibility for the operation of an institution (see also the information about management staff in Chapter 10.1).

 The legislation only authorises the parents’ council in a crèche or kids’ club, for example, to propose initiatives and submit opinions and motions on all matters relating to the activities, and in particular educational activities, of the crèche or kids’ club; to examine its documentation on nutrition norms; and to visit the premises where childcare is provided.